 The Federal Maritime Commission is the federal agency responsible for regulating the nation’s international ocean transportation for the benefit of exporters, importers, and the American consumer.
-The FMC’s mission is to foster a fair, efficient, and reliable international ocean transportation system while protecting the public from unfair and deceptive practices.
+The FMC’s mission is to ensure a competitive and reliable international ocean transportation supply system that supports the U.S. economy and protects the public from unfair and deceptive practices.

 Household Goods Shippers

 A household goods move involves individual consumers sending their own household goods or personal property overseas from the U.S. for relocation or return to the U.S. from abroad.
 It also can involve shipping goods to relatives or associates overseas.

 The FMC has limited jurisdiction over cruise vessels and operators, but safeguards evidence of cruise line operators' financial responsibility for passengers.

 Members of the public and the press can find out about the latest from FMC, including: